Winstein--11

 - occasionally using quotes of a variety of non-JWs leaders, even JWs (which

-is weird), literature out of context to create the false impression of support-
+to create the false impression of support-

 ers for JWs leaders' views and opposition to opposing views, and/or